kitchenartsandletters/sr-ops-suite/sr-backorders-README.md

   Mark all open backorders for a given ISBN as fulfilled.

 - **Override Backorder** (`/sr-override`):
-  Manually override a backorder entry’s status or quantities.
+  Manually override a backorder entry’s status.

 - **Fulfilled List** (`/sr-fulfilled-list`):
   List the last 10 items manually marked fulfilled.